 \begin{conjecture}[Cf. Pouzet~\cite{pouzet:un-bel-ordre-da:}] A permutation class is $2$-wqo if and only if it is $n$-wqo for all $n\ge 1$. \end{conjecture}

 Since finite antichains are trivially wqo, it follows that an lwqo class is $n$-wqo for every $n$.
-In fact we do not know of a class that is $2$-wqo but not lwqo.
-The following question was stated in the graph context in~\cite{brignall:a-counterexampl:}, but we see no reason not to also raise it in the permutation context.
+In fact, we are not aware of a class that is $2$-wqo that is not also known to be lwqo.
+The following question was raised in the graph context~\cite{brignall:a-counterexampl:}, but we see no reason not to also ask it in the permutation context.

 \begin{question}[Cf. Brignall, Engen, and Vatter~\cite{brignall:a-counterexampl:}] Is every $2$-wqo permutation class also lwqo? \end{question}